strangerstudios/paid-memberships-pro/readme.txt

 3. Use Discount Codes to offer access at lower prices for special customers.

 == Changelog ==
+= 1.6.1 =
+* Added recurring billing support to Payflow integration.
+* Fixed bug where an order's code was shown instead of the subscription ID on the edit order page.
+* Fixed some logic with determining if level settings are not compatible with the current gateway.

 = 1.6.0.1 =
 * Fixed Braintree integration for production environments.
 Braintree needed to be told "production" instead of "live".
 * Removed !!field!! lines from a couple of admin emails.